 “It’s also extremely important to me that Cure Medical financially supports paralysis research.” ~Cure Advocate Rick Hayden

 Especially now with the new political regime, there’s going to be cutbacks fast and furious.
 Overall, I believe far less money will be going to SCI research.
-So in my opinion, any company that takes 10% right off the top and donates it back to help others through research for a cure is aces in my book!
+So in my opinion, any company that supports medical research is aces in my book!

 Learn More about Rick & Get Involved with United Spinal

 I’ve been rolling (in a wheelchair) for 40 years, and I’ve been working in the medical profession for 30 years.
 I’d love to help you too.
 To learn more about what we’re doing at the Southern California Chapter of the United Spinal Association, you can go to our website at www.scchapter.org.
 To learn more about Lasher Sports, visit www.lashersport.com.

 CURE NATION is designed with you in mind, to offer assistance and education when you need it through a personal support program.

 All of the information you find below and on our related social media pages is meant to guide you to places, topics and, resources that enhance your life, while also connecting you with a growing group of friends.

 - Sign up for our free, CURE NATION e-newsletter to have our latest stories delivered directly to you, once a month.